Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/littleX/tutorial.md

                   }
             }
             ```
-        * `static has auth: bool = False` Set diable authentication for that walker.
         * `NodeAnchor.Collection.find({"name": "profile"})` Get list of profiles.
         * `user.architype` Get architype of user node.
         * `jid(user_node)` Get the unique id of an object.